What's the difference between AI and machine learning?

 It’s an umbrella term that brings together a collection of technologies that are deemed ‘intelligent’.

-The problem with that, as it correlates with robotics and automation, is that it leads to confusion and mismatched expectations.
+The problem with that, as it correlates with automation, is that it leads to confusion and mismatched expectations.
 If customers don’t really understand what they’re paying for, it’s going to be difficult to get buy-in from across the wider business, let alone see where AI adds true value.

 The common core?